 Pros and Cons of Epilating the Face

-Epilating, like waxing, is a semi-permanent hair removal process that pulls hair from the root.
+Epilating, like waxing, is a hair removal process that pulls hair from the root.
 But instead of using wax or wax covered strips, you use a device with a rotating head that causes the prongs of the built-in tweezers to open and close.

 No Waiting Time

-Unlike waxing where you have to wait till it grows a certain length, most epilators can grasp the shortest of hairs (even as small as a grain of sand) so you can start epilating soon as those hairs start to show up.
+Most epilators can grasp the shortest of hairs (even as small as a grain of sand) so you can start epilating soon as those hairs start to show up.

 Makeup Applies Smoother

 Fine hairs get in the way of makeup, they can result in an uneven or patchy foundation or base no matter how hard you try to blend it.

 Removing facial hair can help make makeup application smoother for a complexion that’s flawless from afar and up close.